Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-2.md

 ---
 ## First program
 We can create a simple program to test out our FBs and see if they work in all occasions.
 By commenting in/out some nodes and making an online change, you can see that the list length variable changes correctly.
 We also double check this value by going over the full list.
-If the linking is broken, or some nodes aren't added the value of `i` wont match the list size.
+If the linking is broken, or some nodes aren't added the value of `i` won't match the list size.

 ```iecst
 PROGRAM MAIN